Josef Bílý

-Josef Bílý (30 June 1872 in Zbonín-Ochoz – 28 September 1941 in Prague) was a Czech general and commander of the Czechoslovak national armed forces.
+Josef Bílý (30 June 1872 – 28 September 1941) was a Czech general and commander of the Czechoslovak national armed forces.

 Early life and education

-Bílý attended the State Real Gymnasium from 1883 to 1888.
+Bílý was born in Zbonín-Ochoz, and attended the State Real Gymnasium in Písek from 1883 to 1888.

 Military career

 Service in the Austro-Hungarian army

 After completing his studies at gymnasium, he studied at the Austro-Hungarian Army's infantry cadet school in Trieste from 1888 to 1892.
 Joining the 15th Infantry Regiment in Tarnopol as a cadet in 1892, he was promoted to the rank of lieutenant in 1894.
 From 1898 to 1900 he attended the Military College in Vienna, after which he served in the 7th Infantry Division in Osijek (Slavonia), then in Lviv and, beginning in 1906, in Trieste, having risen to the rank of captain in 1903.
 He was an instructor in tactics and training at the cadet school in Vienna from 1908 to 1910, after which he served in the 4th Infantry Regiment in Vienna.

 After being promoted to major on 1 August 1914, he commanded the battalion on the Russian front of the First World War beginning on August 18 of that year.
 He participated in fighting in Galicia and the Carpathians, and on 3 July 1915, he was wounded and sent to recover at the field hospital in Ljubljana.
 After serving for six months in the military government of Lublin he was appointed battalion commander in Brixen.
 In 1916 he became a lieutenant colonel and, beginning in February 1917, he commanded a special unit on the front at Asiago.
 In June 1918, he took command of the 74th Bosnia-Herzegovina Infantry Regiment, and in this role participated in the offensive at Asiago in Italy.